This is the second part of The Secret of the Mystery of Christ Part 2. For Part 1 go here.

 Understanding the One God and Jesus Christ

 God is Spirit (Joh 4:24).
 This is the essence of God.
 This Spirit is one, eternal, omnipresent, almighty Being.
 He is the person of God and pervades all things at all times, and all things are upheld in existence by the Spirit of God – the Holy Spirit – the Spirit of Christ (Heb 1:3).
-Therefore, the Spirit of God, the Father, Son and Holy Spirit are synonymous in essence.
+(See also Why should God get all the glory that explains Heb.
+1:3) Therefore, the Spirit of God, the Father, Son and Holy Spirit are synonymous in essence.
 Notice that Heb 1:3 never said “…the power of God’s word.” but, “…the Word of God’s power”.
 That is; all God’s power is manifest in His Word.

 How is Jesus God?